MoeinT/AZ-104/README.md

 - Deploy a virtual Hub, which is a Vnet used for the Azure Virtual WAN.
 - Next step would be to connect our Vnets to the virtual hub.

-### Network watcher
-Network watcher enables you to monitor and repair the network health of IaaS services, such as Virtual Machines, VPN Gateways, Load Balancers etc. It provides 3 important capabilities: Monitoring, Network diagnostic tools, and Traffic.
-See all the [documentation](https://learn.microsoft.com/en-us/azure/network-watcher/network-watcher-overview#monitoring).

-**Monitoring**
-- Topology - Provides a visualization of the entire network for understanding network configurations.
-Provides an interactive space for understanding the resources and their relationships.
-- Connectioin Monitor - It helps you understand the network performance between different endpoints in your network infrastructure.
-It monitors the connections on a continuous basis, as opposed to connection troubleshoot, which monitors at a point in time.

-**Network diagnostic tools**
-- Next hop - This helps you to detect routing issues and to understand whether a packet of data is reaching its destination.
-It provides information about the next hop type, IP address, and the route table ID for a destination IP address.
-This feature is quite useful when we have a user-defined route in our architecture.
-If there's an intermediate step before the traffic reaches its destination i.e., a virtual network appliance, then the next hop feature within the Network Watcher is useful to verify the next hop.
-- Ip flow verify - This shows traffic filtering issues at the virtual machine level.
-This allows to see if a packet is allowed or denied to or from a virtual machine.
-If a packet is being denied due to a security group, it shows which rule is denying that packet.
-- Connection troubleshoot - Connection troubleshoot enables you to test a connection between a virtual machine, a virtual machine scale set, an application gateway, or a Bastion host and a virtual machine, an FQDN, a URI, or an IPv4 address.
-The test returns similar information returned when using the connection monitor capability, but tests the connection at a point in time instead of monitoring it over time.
-- Effective security rules - It allows you to view the effective security rules applied to a network interface.
-It shows you all security rules applied to the network interface, the subnet the network interface is in, and the aggregate of both.
-- Packet capture - It allows you to create packet capture sessions to track traffic to and from a virtual machine or virtual machine scale set.
-- VPN troubleshoot - Allows you to troubleshoot virtual network gateways and their connections.
-- NSG diagnostics - Similar to If Flow Verify, but with more functionalities.
-It provides information about whether a packet of data is allowed to denied to or from an IP address, IP prefix, or service tag.

-**Traffic** Network Watcher offers two traffic tools that help you log and visualize network traffic: Flow logs, and Traffic analytics.
-- Flow logs - Helps you to log information about your Azure IP traffic and stores the data in Azure storage.
-You can log IP traffic flowing through a network security group or Azure virtual network.
-So, if you want to get the entire log information about traffic flow through a network security group, we an take advantage of IP Flow Log.
-- Traffic Analytics - Provides rich visualizations of flow logs data
-### Azure Firewall
-The purpose of Azure firewall is to ensure outbound and inbound communications to the internet are safe.
-For this, we need to make sure it has a public ip address to have an interface to the internet.

 # Implement and manage storage in Azure
 ## Implement Azure Storage Account
 Azure Storage offers a scalable object store for data objects.
 It provides a file system service in the cloud, a messaging store, and a NoSql object store.
 Developers can use Azure Storage for working data.
 Working data includes websites, mobile applications and desktop applications.
 Azure Storage can be used to store 3 categories of data: